Safety, cautions, warnings, and other information

 Remove all jewelry and other metal objects that might come into contact with power sources or wires before installing or repairing the appliance.
 When you touch both a live power source or wire and ground, any metal objects can heat up rapidly and might cause burns, set clothing on fire, or fuse the metal object to an exposed terminal.

-Use a regulating, uninterruptible power supply (UPS) to protect the appliance from power surges and voltage spikes, and to keep the appliance operating in case of power failure.
+Use a regulating, uninterruptible power supply (UPS) to protect the appliance from power surges and voltage spikes, and to keep the appliance operating if power fails.

 Never stack the appliance on top of any other server or electronic equipment.